Last Updated on

 2. What does a Portuguese Water Dog look like?

 The Portie has a medium-sized, muscular body that is covered by a coat of wavy or curly hair.
-A full-grown Portuguese Water Dog can reach 17 to 23 inches (43 to 58 cm) in height and weigh between 35 to 60 pounds (15 to 27 kg).
+As mentioned above a full-grown Portuguese Water Dog can reach 17 to 22 inches (43 to 56 cm) in height and weigh between 35 to 60 pounds (15 to 27 kg).